RickSoleni/ricksoleni/README.md

-### Olá pessoas 👋 ###
+### Hi people 👋 ###

-Sobre mim
+About me

-- 🔭 Atualmente trabalhando na área administrativa na saúde 🩺
+- 🔭 Current, I work on Healthcare Public System 🩺

-- 🌱 Estudando: Python 🐍 / FastAPI ✉ / PostgreSQL 🎲
+- 🌱 Learning Python 🐍 / FastAPI ✉ / Flask / PostgreSQL / Mongo DB 🎲

-- 👯 Em busca de oportunidades na área de tecnologia, afim de mergulhar de vez no desenvolvimento de aplicações
+- 👯 Looking for opportunities in the development field

-- 😄 Pronomes: Ele/Dele - He/Him
+- 😄 Pronoums: Ele/Dele - He/Him

-- 🥋 Praticante de karatê-dô.
+- 🥋 Karate-do Athlete.
 Oss!

-- ⚡ Fun fact: Atualmente o melhor jogador de Lillia 🌸 da cidade de Avaré (a confirmar)
+- ⚡ Fun fact: The Better Lillia of the World 🌸 (To confirm)